turicas/outputty/README-template.markdown

     {'Last Name': (u'Justen', u'Amieiro'), 'First Name': (u'\xc1lvaro', u'Fl\xe1vio'), 'Main Language': (u'Python', u'Python')}
     {'Last Name': (u'Justen', u'Amieiro'), 'First Name': (u'\xc1lvaro', u'Fl\xe1vio')}

-And if do you want to create a `dict` with some column value as key and other column value as value you can specify `key` and `value` parameters, as in:
+And if you want to create a `dict` with some column value as key and other column value as value you can specify `key` and `value` parameters, as in:

     other_table = Table(headers=['date', 'measure'])